FREE CONSULTATION (314) 361-4242

 Regardless of the reason why some people become afraid of driving after an accident, the consequences can be extremely debilitating.

-If you have ever suffered an anxiety attack, or panic attack, in your life, you realize how scary this can be.
-Apart from causing the general uncomfortableness, this phobia can also impact everyday routines.
-The sufferer cannot perform routine tasks such as picking kids from the school, fetching groceries from the nearest store, or driving to work.
+If you have ever suffered an anxiety attack or panic attack in your life, you realize how scary this can be.
+Apart from causing general uncomfortableness, this phobia can also impact everyday routines.
+The sufferer cannot perform routine tasks such as picking up kids from school, fetching groceries from the nearest store, or driving to work.

 Thankfully, there are therapies available for the treatment of this Vehophobia.
-In this post, St. Louis auto accident attorney will discuss some of these treatment options.
+The St. Louis auto accident attorney will discuss some of these treatment options in this post.

 Medication

 Medication is a useful tool to help reduce anxiety, but most therapists attempt behavioral therapies first.
 In cases of extreme and debilitating anxiety, medication is used alongside other therapies.
-Beta blockers and sedatives are most the common medications used for the treatment of vehophobia.
+Beta-blockers and sedatives are the most common medications used for the treatment of venophobia.

 Psychotherapy